LunarEngineer/open-science-stack/README.md

 # open-science-stack
-This is an open-stack iaas data science workbench
+This is an open-stack iac data science workbench